petri-labs/mokita/app/upgrades/README.md

-# Osmosis Upgrades
+# Mokisis Upgrades

-This folder contains sub-folders for every osmosis upgrade.
+This folder contains sub-folders for every mokita upgrade.
 (Both state migrations, and hard forks) It also defines upgrade & hard fork structs, that each upgrade implements.
 These then get included in the application app.go to run the upgrade.